This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site

 - Hong Kong

 I’m sometimes asked about how I afford to travel as much as I do, and my best answer for that is value travel.
 Value does not necessarily mean being cheap.
-Value is getting the most out of what your budget, whatever that may be.
+Value is getting the most out of your budget, whatever that may be.
 I do enjoy using airline miles to fly in business and/or first class.
 Booked properly, these tickets get the highest value for your miles.
 Many of these miles came from signing up for credit cards, though there are plenty of other ways to earn free travel.
 The ability to work remotely is also helpful.

-Where I do like to splurge is on those local experiences.
-When you travel to a place, that’s your once-in-a-lifetime opportunity to try their foods and check out their history and customs.
+Where I do like to splurge is on local experiences.
+When you travel to a place, that’s your once-in-a-lifetime opportunity to try their foods and learn their history and customs.
 When will you get that opportunity again?
 Eat where the locals eat.
 Drink where the locals drink.
 Walk or climb to the highest point to get that great view.
 Go to a local sporting event.
 Learn some history.
 Venture to the neighborhoods where the locals live.
 Look up.
 Look down.
 Don’t be afraid to get lost every now and then.
 You’ll be glad you did.